 Looking at your competition is one of the most important steps when developing your marketing because it allows you to identify what’s normal in your industry and creative ways to stand out.
 Make sure to research your competitor’s positioning, visual appearance (website, marketing materials, physical location, etc.), messaging, customer experience, and industry standards.

 Once you know what your competitors are doing, you can make an informed decision about how to position your company.
 It’s impossible to be everything to everyone, so be as specific as possible.
-Think about your products or services, the benefits you provide, your specific target audience, and one or two things that make you unique and better from your competitors (remember to stay away from the defaults).
+Think about your products or services, the benefits you provide, your specific target audience, and one or two things that make you unique and better from your competitors.
 It also may be helpful to brainstorm some talking points as a guide for talking about your business with others, do a SWOT analysis, and gather ways you can prove your claims (e.g., testimonials, facts, and figures).

 Before diving into executing your plan, it’s crucial to do your homework and put some foundational pieces in place.
 At a minimum, this includes the 3 essential elements, a verbal style, and a visual identity.
 You can also incorporate more in-depth elements, such as a brand metaphor, guidelines for the customer experience, and an internal alignment plan.

 It’s tempting to skip this step since many of us think we know exactly who our customers are.
 However, making assumptions or taking action based on incorrect information could result in a huge waste of time and money.
 Think about each of your target audiences, and get a mental picture of who they are.
 How old are they?
 What do they do for work?
 What’s their family like?
 What problems are they looking to you to solve?
-How do they make decisions?
-(See Amy’s video on decision modes for more help on that.)
+How do customers make decisions?
 This information will help you craft the right strategy and message.